All Words > Lucubrate

 Did you Know?

 Writers are keen on figuring out what time of day is most creative and productive for them.
 Horror fiction author H.P.
-Lovecraft insists nighttime lucubration is most suited to the craft, stating, “At night, when the objective world has slunk back into its cavern and left dreamers to their own, there come inspirations and capabilities impossible at any less magical and quiet hour.
+Lovecraft insisted nighttime lucubration was most suited to the craft, stating, “At night, when the objective world has slunk back into its cavern and left dreamers to their own, there come inspirations and capabilities impossible at any less magical and quiet hour.
 No one knows whether or not he is a writer unless he has tried writing at night.”

 illustration Lucubrate